-The new seat and shelter next to the bridge on the Reisling Trail at Auburn.
+The new seat and shelter next to the bridge on the Riesling Trail at Auburn.

 Opened on 23 August following U3A Coffee and Chat morning tea in the CWA Clubrooms at Auburn.